Abu Bakr al-Razi: For One Who Has No Physician to Attend Him (Man la Yahduruhu Al-Tabib) (من لا يحضره الطبيب)

 Al-Razi dedicated this work to his patron Abū Ṣāliḥ al-Manṣūr, the Samanid governor of Ray.
+It was translated into Latin by Gerard of Cremona around 1180.
 A Latin translation of it was edited in the 16th century by the Dutch anatomist and physician Andreas Vesalius.

 Doubts about Galen ()

 In his book Doubts about Galen, al-Razi rejects several claims made by the Greek physician, as far as the alleged superiority of the Greek language and many of his cosmological and medical views.
 He links medicine with philosophy, and states that sound practice demands independent thinking.
 He reports that Galen's descriptions do not agree with his own clinical observations regarding the run of a fever.
 And in some cases he finds that his clinical experience exceeds Galen's.